Midwife in the Tire Swing

 Ian Emory took Clear-eyed Alicia to his bed—a fold-out cot on the sun porch.
 That they were not contemporaries was not a concern for either.
 With the arrival of spring and warmer weather they were doing it on the porch, and then in the yard.
 In a pup tent.
 “Having sex with you is like camping out,” said Ian Emory, who was easily pleased.

 It was a Thursday when he came home with a pellet gun which he carried thrust into his waistband.
 By Saturday he had switched to superhero action figures and pasted relevant female body parts clipped from girlie magazines over their helmets.
 “First ass on the moon.
 Heh, heh, heh.”

 He confided to Alicia that he would like to kill her.
 “You’re so snooty.”
 He gave this as the reason, a gratuitous insight.
 But an insight into what?
 Who?

 The pop of Ian’s pellet gun reverberated in Alicia’s back yard.
 He practiced dawn to dusk.
 And graduated from the pellet gun to a slingshot and from pebbles to BBs to marbles to ball bearings.
 Ricochets took out windows and put dings in the neighbor’s cars.
 Cats and dogs were targets of opportunity.
 The neighbors called the police and Ian Emory departed with the responding officers.

-At age fifty-four, Clear-eyed Alicia was alone again.
+At age fifty-six, Clear-eyed Alicia was alone again.

 next chapter »